 Subp.
-3: Removal of system
+3. Removal of system.

-If soil treatment and dispersal systems are removed, contaminated materials should be properly handled to prevent human contact.
+If soil treatment and dispersal systems are removed, contaminated materials shall be properly handled to prevent human contact.
 Contaminated materials include distribution media, soil or sand within three feet of the system bottom, distribution pipes, tanks, and contaminated soil around leaky tanks.
 Contaminated material also includes any soil that received sewage from a surface failure.
 Contaminated materials must be disposed of according to items A to D.

-- A. Contaminated materials disposed of off-site must be disposed of according to part 7080.2450, Subp.
-6. - B. If contaminated material is to be spread or used on-site within one year of contact with sewage, the material must be placed in an area meeting the soil requirements described in part 7080.2150, Subp.
-3 (D), item D, and the material must be covered with a minimum of six inches of uncontaminated soil and protected from erosion.
-After one year following contact with sewage, the material may be spread in any location, covered with a minimum of six inches of uncontaminated soil, and protected from erosion.
-After one year following contact with sewage, the material may be used to fill in the abandoned in-place sewage tanks. - C. Contaminated pipe, geotextile fabric, or other material must be dried and disposed of in a mixed municipal solid waste landfill. - D. The person or business abandoning the system must complete and sign a record of abandonment that states the system was abandoned according to this part.
-The record must be sent to the local unit of government within 90 days of abandon.
+A. Contaminated materials disposed of off-site must be disposed of according to part 7080.2450, subpart 6.

+- B. If contaminated material is to be spread or used on-site within one year of contact with sewage, the material must be placed in an area meeting the soil and setback requirements described in part 7080.2150, subparts 2, item F, Table VII, and 3, item C, and the material must be covered with a minimum of six inches of uncontaminated soil and protected from erosion.
+After one year following contact with sewage, the material is allowed to be spread in any location meeting the setback requirement of part 4725.4450, covered with a minimum of six inches of uncontaminated soil, and protected from erosion.
+After one year following contact with sewage, the material is allowed to be used to fill in the abandoned in-place sewage tanks. - C. Contaminated pipe, geotextile fabric, or other material must be dried and disposed of in a mixed municipal solid waste landfill. - D. The person or business abandoning the system must complete and sign a record of abandonment that states the system was abandoned according to this part.
+The record must be sent to the local unit of government within 90 days of abandonment.